 Temple Emanu-El seeks to nurture and involve our youth in synagogue life.
 We create a warm and welcoming environment where our young people can thrive socially, intellectually, and spiritually.
 We offer a variety of programs, for families with young children to families with teens in High School – the goal being to create a positive sense of Jewish identity and provide a foundation for religious learning experiences.

-Our Hebrew School meets on Sundays as part of our Religious School morning and Wednesdays from 3:30-5:30.
-Hebrew school our 4th, 5th & 6th graders.
-We have a content-based curriculum which includes both understanding the meaning, significance and genesis of the prayers and blessings along with learning to read and chant them.
+Our Hebrew School meets on Sundays as part of our Religious School morning and Wednesdays from 4:00 to 5:30 PM.
+Our two-days a week Hebrew program is for our 4th, 5th & 6th graders.
+We have a content-based curriculum that includes both understanding the meaning, significance, and genesis of the prayers and blessings along with learning to read and chant them.
 We look at each learner individually recognizing their skills, so we can accommodate and celebrate every student.
-As part of our Hebrew program both Sunday morning and Wednesday afternoon our students have a time for tifillah.
+As part of our Hebrew program both Sunday morning and Wednesday afternoon, our students have time for Tefillah.
 This is led by our staff and as time goes by includes student leaders.

-Our 7th and 8th graders study together every Wednesday evening from 5:30-7:00.
+Our 7th graders study together with the Senior Rabbi every Wednesday evening from 5:30-7:00.
 We begin with dinner.
-Our curriculum focuses on current issues of the day, topics that matter to our students along with specific areas of study such as Holocaust, Israel and Race Relations.
-Special guests, who are trained in specific fields join us to add their expertise.
+Our curriculum focuses on the lessons of the Torah and how those lessons affect our everyday lives along with specific areas of study such as Holocaust, Israel and Race Relations.
+Special guests, who are trained in specific fields join us to add to the experience.

 We encourage our young people who are 8th-12th graders to return to our Sunday morning program, as Madrikhim, teacher assistants.
 They are a wonderful addition to our Youth and Education teaching team.